omgtehlion/jscollect/README.md

 jscollect
 =========
 JS and CSS on-the-fly file merger

+Use `npm install jscollect` to get the latest version.

 ```
 Usage: jscollectd.js [OPTION]...
 [FILE]...
 Combines files referenced in FILEs into one big script or style.